lukechern/CloudClipboard/README.md

 ### Usage

+#### Text Operations
 1. Visit the homepage and enter the text content you want to save in the input box
 2. Click the "Save" button or press Enter to save
 3. View saved content in the list
 4. Click the "Delete" button to remove unwanted records

+#### Image Operations
+1. **Paste Images**: Use Ctrl+V to paste images directly from clipboard
+2. **Upload Images**: Click the upload button to select local image files
+3. **Drag & Drop**: Drag image files directly to the input area
+4. **Download Images**: Click on images in history records to view and download

+#### Batch Operations
+1. Click the "Batch Operation" button to enter batch mode
+2. Select records you want to operate on (checkboxes will appear)
+3. Click "Batch Delete" to remove selected records
+4. Click "Complete" to exit batch mode

 ### Important Notes